metorres89/job_interview_1/README.md

 **Observations**

-* Based on the information on the chart, we can see that only in the first execution at the start of the program the **Find** method performs worst that the **Find2**.
+* Based on the information on the table, we can see that only in the first execution at the start of the program the **Find** method performs worst that the **Find2**.
 This could be related to the **release mode** optimizations I mentioned before.

 * From the first 20 iterations it seems that the runtime execution is optimized to perform better in the case of the **Find** method which is based on simple char comparisson and the use of the internal char matrix.

-* **Find2** method, which is transforming the rows and columns of the internal char matrix to a string, in order to make use of regular expressions, it's having a slower performance, maybe because of the constant instantiation and destruction of those strings or single dimensional char arrays and also the RegEx instances.
+* **Find2** method, which is transforming the rows and columns of the internal char matrix to a string, in order to make use of regular expressions, it's having a slower performance, maybe because of the constant creation and destruction of objects needed in order to use Regular Expressions.

-* **Bigger wordstreams**: at the end of the Console execution, the last invokations are made passing a 69 length wordstream.
+* **Bigger wordstreams**: at the end of the Console execution, the last invokations are made passing a collection of 69 words.
 At this point **Find** is taking 4 milliseconds, on the other hand **Find2** is taking 16 milliseconds.

 # Full console output
 <details>